Anteater: Interactive Visualization of Program Execution Values in Context: Evaluation

 \subsubsection{Results}

 From this study, we found that, even in its imperfect prototype state, \oursystem{} was useful to participants for debugging and achieving a better understanding of their programs.
+All participants were able to learn something new about their program that they previously had not understood.
 For the sake of confidentiality, we cannot give specifics about the programs used by participants.
 However, we try to give some context in the form of general concepts found in data analysis programs.
-Participants provided their own Python programs for inspection with Anteater.
-All of the programs performed some form of data analysis.

 The first participant (P1) knew a bug existed in their program causing it to run incorrectly, but had yet to find it.
-With the proctor's guidance, P1 leveraged Anteater to identify and fix the bug.
-Through the use of the timeline plot and the ability to track custom expressions on more complex data structures, P1 found the bug, fixed it, and then verified that the revised program ran properly.
+With the proctor's guidance, P1 leveraged Anteater to identify and fix the bug (which aligns with {G2} above).
+Through the use of the timeline plot and the ability to track custom expressions on more complex data structures (which corresponds to T1 - track a variable or expression), P1 found the bug, fixed it, and then verified that the revised program ran properly.
 During the exploration process, P1 discovered that there was something unusual about the training dataset, denoted as the \textit{whole} dataset, which is split into \textit{left} and \textit{right}, vital to the proper execution of the program.
-P1 correctly noticed the problem since ``the right dataset and the [whole] dataset cannot be the same'' even though the scatter plot showed them as identical.
+P1 correctly noticed the problem since ``the right dataset and the [whole] dataset cannot be the same'' even though the scatter plot showed them as identical (T5 - observe relationships between values).
 Upon further investigation of the captured values in each dataset, P1 explained that the ``right dataset ... points to [the] class dataset'' which causes them to overwrite the whole training set with only the \textit{right} one.
 After modifying the code, a new trace was run and P1 validated the proper behavior of the code.
 After being asked if they were ``able to gain new insight into [their] program using Anteater,'' P1 answered that ``the scatter graph and also the tracking values [were] very helpful.''